Hyperbolic polygonal billiards close to 1-dimensional piecewise expanding maps: Abstract

 \section{Abstract}

-We consider convex polygonal billiards with a reflection law that contracts the reflection angle towards the normal.
-Polygonal billiards with orthogonal reflections are called slap maps.
-For polygons without parallel sides facing each other, the slap map has a finite number of ergodic absolutely continuous invariant probability measures.
-We show that any billiard with a strongly contracting reflection law has the same number of ergodic SRB measures with the same mixing periods as the ergodic absolutely continuous invariant probabilities of its corresponding slap map.
+We consider polygonal billiards with collisions contracting the reflection angle towards the normal to the boundary of the table.
+In previous work, we proved that such billiards has a finite number of ergodic SRB measures supported on hyperbolic generalized attractors.
+Here we study the relation of these measures with the ergodic absolutely continuous invariant probability measures (acips) of the slap map, the 1-dimensional map obtained from the billiard map when the angle of reflection is always equal to zero.
+Our main result states that for a generic polygon, if the reflection law has a Lipschitz constant sufficiently small, then there exists a one-to-one correspondence between the ergodic SRB measures of the billiard map and the ergodic acips of the corresponding slap map, and moreover that the number of Bernoulli components of each ergodic SRB measure equals the number of the exact components of the corresponding ergodic acip.
 The case of billiards in regular polygons and triangles is studied in detail.